michalantolik/terraform/README.md

 # Terraform - Personal Learning Notes

-## HashiCorp Terraform is an infrastructure automation tool
+## Terraform is an infrastructure automation tool from HashiCorp
 - Implements Infrastructure as Code (IaC) concept
 - Uses HashiCorp Configuration Language (HCL) - *declarative configuration files*
 - Push based deployment - *configuration is pushed to the target environment*
 - Idempotent - *applying the same operation multiple times will not change the result*
-- Open source and vendor agnostic
+- Open source, cloud vendor agnostic, cross-platform
 - Single binary compiled from Go
+- State file must be maintained
+- May take time to support new Azure features

+## BICEP is an infrastructure automation tool from Microsoft
+- Uses declarative, human-readable syntax - *like Terraform*
+- Limited to Azure - **unlike Terraform*
+- State file automatically managed - *unlike Terraform*
+- Immediate support for new Azure features - *unlike Terraform*

 ## Infrastructure as Code:
 - Provisioning infrastructure through software ...